NyanKaungSet/My-Tools/README.md

 - Then click "Add to Explore".
 - Go to Explore.
 You will see you post and others post.
 - If you don't see your post, please wait a moment.

+### Creating and Joining Chatting Channels
+Every chat can have 2 or more than 2 members.
+- If you want to create chanel, click "Creat Chat".
+- The page will ask you to enter chat ID (e.g : examplechat001) .
+It will become the chat name.
+- You can delete and edit your messages.
+- If you are the owner of the chat, you can clean the channels.<br>
+Note: ** You cannot transfer the channel ownership **